jreisinger/gokatas/README.md

 ## How

 It's important to practice regularly, to create a habit.
-Start by setting a goal that you can meet, e.g. 45 minutes every day before work.
+Set a goal that you can meet, e.g. 45 minutes every day before work.
 At first it's fine even if you only read through one of the katas.
 After some time it will require much less will power and you will become more familiar with the code.
 If you feel comfortable enough with a kata stop practicing it (for some time) and pick up one that interests you and is slightly beyond your current ability.

 ## Initial setup